 The design innovations that make CinchSeal seals ideal for cheese- and other food-processing applications don’t stop with elastomers and air purging.
 They extend well beyond them to include:

 - Providing a larger shaft/seal interface surface than is possible with lip seals, so the opportunity for leakage and contamination is significantly lowered

-- Creating boot-mounted rotor cups, so the rotary assembly is able to float with the shaft and accommodate a 1/4” misalignment that often comes with bulk-handling equipment
+- Creating boot-mounted rotor cups so the rotary assembly is able to float with the shaft and accommodate a 1/4” misalignment that often occurs with bulk-handling equipment

 - Developing a self-cleaning and self-lubricating design that allows seals to operate dry